emma-ong/liveheats-code-challenge/README.md

 ### 5. **Post-Submission Action**
 After submitting the form:
 - The user is given an option to **view the updated race data** via a button that redirects them to another page.
-- The user can **view or modify** the stored race placements at any point in the app.

 ## User Flow - View Results